What defines your success? What is your personal definition of success?

 Maya Angelou, author of I Know Why the Caged Bird Sings, says, “Success is liking yourself, liking what you do, and liking how you do it.”

 The Macmillan dictionary describes success – as a metaphor – this way, “Being successful is like being high up.”
-The Oxford dictionary defines success as “the attainment of fame, wealth, or social status.”
+And the Oxford dictionary defines success as “the attainment of fame, wealth, or social status.”

 Stop for a moment and answer this to yourself: What is success to you?
 How will you define success?

-Because this definition leaves a healthy amount of space for our individual priorities (whatever those ‘mix’ of priorities be), as well as takes away the stress of finding a new meaning of success once our current priorities get shuffled (wherever that ‘sweet’ point of balance be).
+Because this definition of personal success leaves enough space for our individual priorities , as well as does away with finding a new definition once our current priorities get shuffled.

 It factors in a sense of balance that differs for each of us in our lives.
 To one, the ratio between Colleagues:Friends could find a sweet balance at 30:70, while to another it could even out at 50:50.
 This definition respects the individuals that we are, and the differences that we bear.